 How To Convert DEB Packages Into Arch Linux Packages

 We already learned how to build packages for multiple platforms, and how to build packages from source.
 Today, we are going to learn how to convert DEB packages into Arch Linux packages.
-You might ask, AUR is the large software repository on the planet, and almost all software are available in it.
-Why would I need to convert a DEB package into Arch Linux package?
+You might wondering why would I need to convert a DEB package into Arch Linux package while AUR, the largest un-official software repository, has almost all software in it?
 True!
-However, some packages cannot be compiled (closed source packages) or cannot be built from AUR for various reasons like error during compiling or unavailable files.
+However, some packages cannot be compiled (for example, closed source packages) or cannot be built from AUR for various reasons like error during compiling or unavailable dependency files.
 Or, the developer is too lazy to build a package in AUR or s/he doesn’t like to create an AUR package.
+The reasons could be many.
 In such cases, we can use this quick and dirty method to convert DEB packages into Arch Linux packages.

 Debtap – Convert DEB Packages Into Arch Linux Packages

 To unstall debtap using pacaur, run:

 $ yay -S debtap

 And, make sure your Arch system should have bash, binutils, pkgfile and fakeroot packages installed.

 After installing Debtap and all above mentioned dependencies, run the following command to create/update pkgfile and debtap database.